top of page

 Tips & Variations

-• Skip straining for a more rustic texture
+• Skip straining the seeds for a more rustic homemade texture.

-• Add a pinch of cinnamon or vanilla for variation
+• Add a cinnamon stick while cooking for warm spice.

 Make-Ahead & Storage